nickeblewis/nicklewis.net.7/blog/2019-07-18-experimenting-with-luminar.md

 Below is a screengrab of the software's UI and shows how I quickly enhanced this image with a single slider.
 I could have further enhanced the photo but chose to leave it at that.
 Just theone filter!

 ![Screenshot of Luminar](/images/uploads/screenshot-2019-07-17-at-21.22.34.png "Screenshot of Luminar")

+Will it replace Lightroom for me?
+I have yet to form an overall opinion on this and that will take time.
+Naturally I will write more about my discoveries and adventures with this different application!
+So join me for the journey :-)